geospace-code/h5fortran/README.md

 HDF5 **attributes** are also supported for read/write types int32, int64, real32, real64, character (string) with rank scalar (0-D) through 7-D.

+For **character**, datasets and attributes are supported for fixed length and variable length strings.
+Character padding uses spaces as this is the default for Fortran.
+Space-padded, null-terminated and null-padded strings are also supported on read.

 * **Array slicing on read and write** is supported, that is, reading or writing part of a disk HDF5 array into a variable matching the slice shape.
 * Mismatched datatypes are coerced as per standard Fortran rules.
 For example, reading a float HDF5 variable into an integer Fortran variable:  42.3 => 42
 * Zlib (deflate) compression / decompression -- h5fortran will work without Zlib, but will save/load uncompressed data only.